herlesupreeth/CoIMS_Wiki/README.md

 ## Debugging
 Use adb debugging with filter for "ims" keyword

+## Note

+### To test whether VoWiFi is enabled or not (assuming un-trusted 3gpp access via WLAN)

+1. Program/Configure the PLMN of the SIM (and 4G network) to an operator who has wide deployment of VoWiFi (e.g. Airtel India (MCC: 404, MNC:45), Vodafone India, Reliance Jio India)

+OR

+1. Use a Samsung chipset based device, in which one can access the IMS settings.
+There, type in the ePDG DNS name or its IP address
+2. Setup a DNS to resolve epdg.pub.epc.mncXXX.mccXXX.3gppnetwork.org and make sure UE gets the DNS IP address when it gets connected to WiFi AP
+3. Have the setup required for VoWiFi ready (i.e. WiFi AP + ePDG + ePDG integrated with EPC) - More info about the architecture can be found [here](https://www.netmanias.com/en/post/oneshot/8127/lte-network-architecture-wi-fi-epdg/3gpp-based-lte-and-wi-fi-interworking-architecture-epdg-s2b)

 ## Potential reasons for this method not working
 1. If the value of CarrierIdentifier indicated in the app is -1 (i.e Unknown Carrier) - **Not shown in Android 8.0 and 8.1 devices**
 	- If PLMN is on the following list (https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/master/assets/carrier_list.textpb)